Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

 /**
 Testing the Stream Worker:
-    1. Open Stream `SampleCargoAppDestStream` in Console.
+    1. Open Stream `SampleCargoAppDestStream` in console.
 The output can be monitored here.

-    2. Upload following data into `SampleCargoAppInputTable` C8DB Collection.
+    2. Upload following data into `SampleCargoAppInputTable` C8DB collection.
         {"weight": 1}
         {"weight": 2}
         {"weight": 3}
         {"weight": 4}
         {"weight": 5}

-    3. Following messages would be shown on the `SampleCargoAppDestStream` Stream Console.
+    3. Following messages would be shown on the `SampleCargoAppDestStream` stream console.
         [2021-08-27T14:12:15.795Z] {"weight":1}
         [2021-08-27T14:12:15.799Z] {"weight":2}
         [2021-08-27T14:12:15.805Z] {"weight":3}